 node-modules folder or other parts of the code that don't require it.
 I've made some of these optimizations but I think there's room for improvement yet.

 Typically, if you run the dev tool that's basically "Fire up all of the things" locally, your macbook fan will kick on full blast and sound like a harrier jet for 10-20 minutes.
-Even after everything is started and is sitting idle, it's not uncommon that your fan remains on max-speed and computer runs hot.
+Even after everything is started and is sitting idle, it's not uncommon that your computer runs hot with it's fan on max speed.
 One thing we've done to combat this problem is being able to mark either a FE or API container as "Static".
 When done on front-end containers, the tool uses the static pre-built container for that app and skips running the webpack dev server or file watching.
 The end result is a lightweight instance of that Application, with the caveat that you're unable to make changes in the code and have them be reflected in the page.

 If anyone has tips on running many webpack dev servers in docker containers locally in a more efficient way I'd love to hear about it!

-The shared FE code is still download once-per app
+The shared FE code is still downloaded, once-per app